jrmobley/pebble-fctx/README.md

 Only filled shapes are supported.
 So, to create a line, you would need to draw a thin box.
 And to draw a ring, you would plot a pair concentric circles.

 Clipping is supported for AA and BW rendering, *except* that it does not produce correct results in BW rendering mode on circular displays.

 ### Mode selection (color platforms only)
     void fctx_enable_aa(bool enable);
-    bool fpath_is_aa_enabled();
+    bool fctx_is_aa_enabled();

 By default, color platforms will use the anti-aliased (AA) rendering path, but the 1-bit (BW) rendering path is available as an option.
 Make this selection *before* calling `fctx_init_context`.
 Note that clipping does not work properly in BW mode with circular frame buffers.

 ### Initialization and cleanup
     void fctx_init_context(FContext* fctx, GContext* gctx);